zammad/zammad-org/src/en/reference/proxy-connections.md

 ---
-title: Proxy and Connections
+title: Proxy and connections
 order: 10
 ---

-# Proxy and Connections
+# Proxy and connections

 ## Proxy